drevops/vortex/.drevops/docs/content/introduction/faqs.md

 This is a trade-off between having an upgradable project template, where you have full control, and a dependency package, where someone else has full control of the code that drives your project.

+!!!note

+    We are looking at utilising the approach from both worlds: distribution through a package with an ability to override the scaffolded code.

 ## How easy is it choose the features that I need?